Wednesday, August 13, 2025

 As in Luoyang, I visited a museum to try to see the Jingjiao Stele (景教碑) which recorded the presence of Nestorian Christians in the old Chinese capital, which was then known as Chang’an, in the eight century.
 At the Beilin museum there was a reproduction of a stele entitled the “Memorial of the Propagation in China of the Luminous Religion from Daqin”.
 The stone was erected in the year 781 with an inscription composed by a Christian named Adam who was likely from the Church of the East located around modern Iraq or Iran.
 I found it fascinating to note that the Emperor had noted and approved of a Christian community in China at the same time that Christianity was still just taking a foothold in England.

-As with the Jewish community in nearby Kaifeng, the rulers of ancient China seemed to have a ‘live and let live’ approach to foreign religions and settlers being in the country, so long as they accepted the authority of the Middle Kingdom’s government.
+As with the Jewish community in nearby Kaifeng, the rulers of ancient China seemed to have a ‘live and let live’ approach to foreign religions and settlers being in the country, so long as they accepted the authority of the Middle Kingdom’s Emperor and his officials.

 I saw a few of the modern day foreign visitors to Xi’an in the bar and cafe at the youth hostel where I stayed near to the Drum Tower.
 I didn’t actually speak to any of the ‘laowai’ at the hostel, because like most travellers these days they were staring intently at their phones and avoiding eye contact.
 I did get some attention from the hostel staff, who were intrigued by my folding e-bike and full of praise (你很棒!
 ‘Ni hen bang!’) for my progress so far.